Breastfeeding - skin and nipple changes

 - If you have cracked nipples, apply 100% pure lanolin after feedings.

 When to Call the Doctor

-Call your provider if you notice unusual changes to skin and nipples.
+Contact your provider if you notice unusual changes in your skin and nipples.
 Your provider will talk to you about your medical history and the recent changes you have noticed in your breasts and nipples.
 Your provider will also do a breast exam and may suggest that you see a dermatologist or breast specialist.

 You may have these tests done:

 - Mammogram (uses x-rays to produce pictures of the breast)

 - Breast ultrasound (uses sound waves to examine the breasts)